 After decades of arguments for and against women's suffrage, Congress finally voted passed the 19th Amendment in June 1919.
 After Congress approved the 19th Amendment, at least 36 states needed to vote in favor of it for it to become law.
 This process is called ratification.

 On July 1, 1920, Louisiana voted against the ratification of the 19th Amendment.
-By August of 1920, 36 states had ratified the amendment, giving women the right to vote -- including in Louisiana.
+By August of 1920, 36 states had ratified the amendment, ensuring that in every state, the right to vote could not be denied based on sex -- including in Louisiana.

 June 11, 1970, Louisiana finally ratified the 19th Amendment.